JoStableford/JoStableford.github.io/_posts/2025-06-22-ai-identity-got.md

 tags: [personal, blogging]
 ---

-# AI, Identity, and a Game of Thrones Thought Experiment (or: Who Would I Be in Westeros?
-AI Tried to Tell Me)
+# Or: Who Would I Be in Westeros?
+AI Tried to Tell Me

 One of the habits I’ve been trying to build lately is giving myself space each day for what I call **“AI playtime.”** Not productivity.
 Not automation.
 Just curiosity.
 Exploration.
 Low-stakes experimentation with how AI can help in everyday life—whether it’s something I need, or just something I’m thinking about.